+Second thing you can do is establish some kind of a routine in the evening.
 For example, my routine is I go upstairs, I get ready for bed, I get into bed, and I’ve got my Kindle.
 Regardless of what time it is, I’m going to read a little bit, I’m going to put my Kindle down, I’m going to list in my head the three things I feel grateful for during that have happened during the day.
 I’ll get to that later.
 And then I switch off the light, and I go to sleep.
 So that’s my routine.
 And that works for me.

 Having a routine will help your body and your mind to start to unwind.
 You know, it’s a bit like very, very young children.
 When you want young children to start sleeping, you establish a routine where they have their dinner, they have their bath, and then maybe a bedtime story.
 And then it’s time to for bed.
 And by keeping to those four elements, pretty much all the time, children get into a routine where they know that after dinner comes bath after bath come story after story come sleep.
 It’s the same for us.
 If we change our habits every single day, by the time we get to bed, we’re all alert because stuff has happened that wasn’t expected.
 Whereas if every day, you’ve got the same unwinding/getting to bed routine, you’re going to prepare your mind to switch off a little bit.